theogravity/feature-manager-wrapper/README.md

 Because it's sync-based, we use the `SyncFeatureManager` to create our own feature manager.

-It does not have the ability to use context data for fetching flags.
+- It does not have the ability to use context data for fetching flags.
+- It does have the ability to set flags from the driver via `setValueSync` and `setValuesSync` methods.

 ```typescript
 // Can also use AsyncFeatureManager